-Accordingly, if every piece of information has a tag, it would create a common language.
+Accordingly, if every information has a tag, it would create a common language.
 Developers and internet users can use this common language across the internet.

 Web 2.0 already incorporates AI in various web applications.
 For example, smart assistants like Google Now and Siri use collected data to provide users with recommendations.

-Currently, companies usually use AI for data organization and superficial insights based on user behavior.
+Companies usually use AI for data organisation and superficial insights based on user behaviour.
 Enterprise solutions for data tracking and analysis have no real applications for end-users.

 For instance, companies and individuals can manipulate information on websites to gain an advantage.
 They can employ thousands of people to post negative reviews on a site, thus skewing the actual quality of the product or service.